RNNFast: An Accelerator for Recurrent Neural Networks Using Domain Wall Memory: Evaluation

+Figure \ref{fig:benchmark-energy} shows the energy consumption for RNNFast, RNNFast-CMOS and ISAAC-RNN relative to the GPU in log scale.
+RNNFast reduces energy consumption on average by $70\times$.
+This is due to a much faster execution time achieved with about $1$/$3$ the power of a GPU.
+The RNNFast-CMOS design has $55\%$ higher energy compared to RNNFast.
+This is reaches a $100\%$ increase for {\em D-speech} due to higher resource demand, which increases the leakage energy for both compute and memory logic in CMOS.
+This causes the CMOS design to reach its maximum TDP for smaller networks.
+ISAAC-RNN also has higher energy usage than RNNFast due to its ADC/DAC and CMOS logic.PUMA energy consumption is much lower than the GPU, however, as expected is not lower than ISAAC-RNN.
+RNNFast is much more energy efficient, using about 25\% the energy of PUMA.

 RNNFast offers a much more scalable design relative to a GPU due to its modular design and very high storage density of DWM.
 Figure \ref{fig:deepbench-scalability} shows the log scale of execution time for the {\em mach-tran} benchmark as a function of problem (neural network) size ranging from 128 nodes to 16K nodes per layer in a single-layer configuration.
 For problem sizes larger then 16K, the GPU runs fail because the device runs out of memory.
 The GPU execution time exhibits a super-linear increase in execution time with problem size due to memory pressure.
 RNNFast is consistently faster than the GPU in the range of 13.9$\times$ (0.5K) to 156$\times$ (16K) and also scales better to very large problem sizes of 16K nodes and beyond.
-RNNFast-Me scales similarly to RNNFast but it is also $6.2\times$ slower that RNNFast on average for {\em mach-tran}.
-RNNFast-CMOS shows almost $2\times$ speedup that RNNFast but it faces main energy and area challenges as discussed.
+ISAAC-RNN scales similarly to RNNFast but it is also $6.2\times$ slower that RNNFast on average for {\em mach-tran}.
+RNNFast-CMOS shows almost $2\times$ speedup over RNNFast, at the cost of much higher energy.

 Figure \ref{fig:seq2seq-scalability} shows a similar trend for {\em im2txt}.
 The GPU shows good performance up to 0.5K, but run time increases exponentially beyond that.